Working with Companies

 Coaching for Employees

 We offer a bespoke service.
-Tailored to your organisation and coordinating with your HR department, we typically offer each returner six 1-2-1 coaching sessions, plus optional peer-group sessions.
+Tailored to your organisation and area of focus, we typically offer each individual four 1-2-1 coaching sessions, plus optional peer-group sessions.

 We provide onboarding materials for employees and can enhance our offering with content for your SharePoint sites or equivalent.